 Nottingham Country Municipal Utility District (NCMUD) District Overview

-The NCMUD Board of Directors is committed to maintaining and operating its water and wastewater facilities in compliance with State and Federal law, but also to maintain high levels of service to its customers and taxpayers in order to maintain the values of their homes and communities.
+The NCMUD Board of Directors (Board) is committed to maintaining and operating its water and wastewater facilities in compliance with State and Federal law and providing high levels of service to its customers and taxpayers to maintain the values of their homes and communities.

 WATER SUPPLY AND DISTRIBUTION